 ACTION: How can you cultivate passion for what you do in your business?

 2. Vision of Success

 Successful people expect success.
 They know that being successful is their right and they shoot for it until they get it.
 They see setbacks as educational opportunities.
 They “fail forward.”
 They believe that if they keep on keeping on, they will get where they want to go eventually.

 ACTION: Do you know what success looks like for you?
 Write it down, in as detailed a fashion as you can.

 3. Action Plan

 If you fail to plan, you are essentially planning to fail.
 Successful people have a plan and they work that plan.
 They are also flexible and will fine-tune their plan as they move forward.

 Yes and no. Ultimately, you don’t have to do anything.
-However, if you want 2010 to go well for you and your business, you should at least create a basic plan for the new year.
+However, if you want next year to go well for you and your business, you should at least create a basic plan for the new year.
 It doesn’t have to be extensive and detailed.
-It could be simply an overview of […]
+It could be simply an overview […]